Digtial IP-Appliance Design Process

 Data center projects fail due to:

-- Hardware-Lock-Ins - by proprietary OEM vendors meaning at a time of an HDD SSD or NVMe upgrade you are locked in and have nowhere else to go.
+Hardware-Lock-Ins - by proprietary OEM vendors meaning at a time of an HDD SSD or NVMe upgrade you are locked in and have nowhere else to go.
 This can be a problem if a contractual problem has occured, and the vendor is wanting to put pressure on you.

-- Software-Lock-Ins - by proprietary OEM vendors means that its impossible to repurpose the appliance be it an expensive server or switch (and all associated sub-components/interface modules).
+Software-Lock-Ins - by proprietary OEM vendors means that it's impossible to repurpose the appliance be it an expensive server or switch (and all associated sub-components/interface modules).

-- Non-interoperability - once infrastructure sub-systems are locked down by OEM vendors they become non-interoperable by design.
+Non-interoperability - once infrastructure sub-systems are locked down by OEM vendors, they become non-interoperable by design.
 Perhaps even a version upgrade across the rest of your network fabric might become a problem.

-- Complexity - data center projects are already inherently complex.
+Complexity - data center projects are already inherently complex.
 Proprietary lock-ins add a completely unnecessary layer to this complexity.
 Even when all sub-systems are operational, the one-time engineering of the whole solution may mean that it is never actually optimized.
 Retaining appropriately trained and skilled staff needed for optimization and operation of the various 3rd party sub-systems across the entire life-cycle is also very difficult to do.

 Project: Risk Time & Cost - The IP-Appliance Design Process eliminates or at least mitigates all of the above problems & challenges in cloud data centers.
 The result of this process is a standardized and tested solution stack that does contain locked down elements meaning that it can be evolved further and freely as your needs dictate over time.